 She began with Finding #1, Communication with Those Charged with Governance at the Conclusion of the Audit.
 Three offenders, New York Life being the largest because they treat them as insurance assets and not as an asset that is part of a retirement plan.
 These three offenders issued loans that were compliant but not qualified.
 To prevent them from forcing the employees to amend their taxes, it is the recommendation of BLS that the IRS allow the state to issuing 1099-R’s in the year of the correction.

-Mr. King wanted to confirm that employees have been notified of errors, and Ms. Hurd confirmed they had been made aware.
+Mr. Campbell-King wanted to confirm that employees have been notified of errors, and Ms. Hurd confirmed they had been made aware.

 Finding #2, Ms. Hurd briefly reiterates MetLife’s incomplete recording.